cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `dest_range`
-    The outgoing range that this route will handle
+    The outgoing range that this route will handle.

     *required* None
   * `priority`
     The routing table priority for this route.
-Routes with lower priority numbers will be chosen first if more than one route with a matching prefix of the same length.
+Routes with lower priority numbers will be selected first, if there is more than one route with a matching prefix of the same length.

     *default:* 1000
   * `additional_settings`
-    Additional setting for firewall
+    Additional setting for the firewall.

     *default:* {}
   * `next_hop`
-    The Instance, IP or VpnTunnel which will handle the matching packets
+    The instance, IP or VpnTunnel that will handle the matching packets.

     *default:*
   * `name`
-    Optional Route name.
+    Optional route name.
 The instance ID will be used by default.

     *default:*
   * `tags`
-    Instance tags that this route will be applied to
+    Instance tags to which this route will be applied.

     *default:* []
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the Google Cloud Platform API.
+    A dictionary of values to pass, to authenticate with the Google Cloud Platform API.

     *default:* {}